mkreder/fedora-cubox-i_hb/README.md

     yum -y install yum-plugin-priorities

-Finally, the wireless driver prints ugly messages to the console every so often.
+The wireless driver prints ugly messages to the console every so often.
 You can suppress all of these except the first set at ~1 second after boot with the following command and a reboot.

     echo "kernel.printk = 1 4 1 7" > /etc/sysctl.d/10-printk.conf

+For anyone using an rtl8192cu based wireless card on a Cubox-i or Hummingboard that does not have built in wireless there is a dkms 8192cu package that should improve stability
+    yum -y install 8192cu; reboot

 Get up to date